 The department also offers a minor program in Business.
 The Loeb-Sullivan School also offers two unique Master's of Science degrees.
-The 10-month, on campus program is ideal for students who can commit to an intense full-time program.
-Graduates of the on campus program will earn a Master of Science in Global Logistics & Maritime Management.
-The part-time, online graduate program (pending NEASC approval) is ideal for the professional working full-time and is able to complete courses in a part-time format.
-The online, asynchronous program can be completed in as few as 18-months up to 3 years.
-Students in the online graduate degree program earn a Master of Science in International Logistics Management.
+The 10-month, On Campus program is ideal for students who can commit to an intense full-time program.
+Graduates of the On Campus program will earn a Master of Science in Global Logistics & Maritime Management.
+The part-time, Online graduate program is ideal for the professional working full-time and is able to complete courses in a part-time format.
+The Online, asynchronous program can be completed in as few as 18-months up to 3 years.
+Students in the Online graduate degree program earn a Master of Science in International Logistics Management.
 Both programs offer rigorous course work in logistics and supply chain management.
 Furthermore, each program offers unique tuition discounts to MMA alumni.
 The Masters of Science in Global Logistics & Maritime Management 4+1 Alumni Advantage allows MMA alums with a B.S. to complete the MS-GLMM while paying the undergraduate tuition rate at the time of admission.
 The Online Masters of Science in International Logistics Management 4+1 Alumni Advantage allows MMA alums to complete the MS-ILM at a discounted per credit hour rate.
 Please refer to the Graduate Program Financial Information for the discounted rate.
-For additional information, please visit the Graduate School at http://www.mainemaritime.edu/academics/graduate-programs/.
+For additional information, please visit the Graduate School at http://ibl.mainemaritime.edu.